,

 The Year 6 production is a brilliant opportunity for our eldest Furness pupils to take their creativity and performing arts skills to the next level, in preparation for the opportunities afforded to them in secondary school and beyond.
 It enriches their cultural capital whilst also creating memories that will last them a lifetime.

 The culmination of their efforts results in a full matinee performance to the school and an evening performance to family and friends.
 Recent productions include Oliver!
-(2022) and Aladdin (2023).
+(2022), Aladdin (2023) and Joseph and the Technicolor Dreamcoat (2024).

 KS2 Choir Performances